-OK, so you followed all the advice up to here, you might have even learned some Croatian language for your trip and you’re ready to make local friends.
+OK, so you followed all the advice up to here, you might have even learned some Croatian language for your trip and you’re ready to make local friends and meet Croatian girls.
 Or you are off to a business trip and wonder how to build relationships with your Croat colleagues.

 There are a few topics Croats love to discuss.
 One is family, but only the good stuff.
 Discussing personal issues makes them uneasy and it’s rarely done, even among close friends.
 Telling others about your family and friends and asking them about theirs is a great conversation starter.